pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-lineaster.md

    ![Allow the Follow Module](/img/quests/lineaster/step3_3.png)

 4. Wait for the transaction to be confirmed
-5. Super Follow @Linea
+5. Super Follow @PepeSync
-6. You are now a proud supporter of Linea!
+6. You are now a proud supporter of PepeSync!

-## Step 4: Collect a post from @Linea
+## Step 4: Collect a post from @PepeSync

 1. Go to <https://lineaster.goerli.linea.build/posts/0x26-0x03>
 2. Click on ‘Collect’, then sign the transaction ![Collect a post](/img/quests/lineaster/step4_2.png)
 3. Wait for the transaction to be confirmed
-4. You are now a proud supporter of Linea, and you can see the post you collected on your profile (‘Collected’ tab)
+4. You are now a proud supporter of PepeSync, and you can see the post you collected on your profile (‘Collected’ tab)

 ## Troubleshooting / FAQ

 ### I created my handle, but I can’t connect

-_When the Linea network is massively used, our RPC endpoints might have trouble handling the load.
+_When the PepeSync network is massively used, our RPC endpoints might have trouble handling the load.
 This leads to some transactions not being indexed by the Lens 🌿 API, and your handle might not be taken into account by Lineaster._

 1. I’ve created a handle, I own the token associated to it
 2. When I try to log into Lineaster, I’m asked to create a handle, but an error says I already have one